ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 21
 Given N activities with their start and finish day given in array start[ ] and end[ ].
 Select the maximum number of activities that can be performed by a single person, assuming that a person can only work on a single activity at a given day.
 Note : Duration of the activity includes both starting and ending day.

+# Day 22
+You are given N pairs of numbers.
+In every pair, the first number is always smaller than the second number.
+A pair (c, d) can follow another pair (a, b) if b < c.
+Chain of pairs can be formed in this fashion.
+You have to find the longest chain which can be formed from the given set of pairs.